 You don’t have to buy one of these – it’s mostly for sites that need an extra level of trust and security, such as online stores.

 CodeGuard is a backup and security software that gives you protection against things going wrong.
 It runs daily, automatic backups for your site, lets you know of any unauthorized changes, and lets you restore your site to a previous version should anything not go to plan.

 Pricing starts at $2 per month for your first term, then renews at $23.95 per year.
 You can add this as an extra at checkout when you sign up for a hosting plan.
 Heads up – it often comes already selected, so if you don’t want these features you’d better make sure this box isn’t ticked.

 4. SiteLock Monitoring

-SiteLock monitoring costs $24.99 per year – this is added onto your hosting plan and comes pre-selected by HostGator.
-Double check to make sure whether it’s ticked or not to avoid any surprises at payment.
+SiteLock monitoring costs $2.99 per month – billed annually at $35.88 and renews at $83.88.
+This is added to your hosting plan and comes pre-selected by HostGator.
+Double-check to make sure whether it’s ticked or not to avoid any surprises at payment.